gregulator/oned/README.md

 ## Delta-encoding User Guide

-Oned contains a library for delta-encoding sequences of integers in the header file `oned/delta.hpp`.
+OneD contains a library for delta-encoding sequences of integers in the header file `oned/delta.hpp`.

 For example, consider the sequence of integers: